HTTP Client - Configuring HTTP Requests in cURL Format

 • Retry until successful completion: Leave this checkbox cleared.

 • URL: Enter the full URL (i.e., the endpoint) to which the HTTP request will be sent.
-For this example, the URL is https://app.threatconnect.com/api/v3/groups.
+For this request, the URL is https://app.threatconnect.com/api/v3/groups.

 • HTTP Method: Select POST.